dwyl/phoenix-content-negotiation-tutorial/README.md

 }
 ```

-Great! so we know our quotes library is loaded into our Phoenix App.
+Great!
+So we know our quotes library is loaded into our Phoenix App. <br />
 Quit `iex` and let's get back to building the App.